gultekinmg/VoiceFont.js/README.md

 WHY LIMIT MUSIC WITH SCORES.?

-After now people shall talk like muzik at wide range of effects. imagine when u say "Don`t do that` people hears you like drums playing at background....
+After now people shall talk like muzik at wide range of effects. imagine when u say "Don`t do that" people hears you like drums playing at background....

+Beside, it is too easy to create a new voice instrument charachter just implementing a few phonetics.

+AND, YES You can TALK diffent langages like a piece of cake implenting their phonetics also.

+NO LIMITS....